feststelltaste/awesome-software-analytics/readme.md

 - [Nicolas Mervaillie: Fix Your Microservice Architecture Using Graph Analysis, 2019](https://www.youtube.com/watch?v=EVtD7OCUIac) - graph-based software analysis is used to analyze a distributed system.
 - [Nicki Watt: Explore your Microservices Architecture with Graph Theory & Network Science, 2020](https://www.youtube.com/watch?v=0G5O1ffYIPI) - usage of graph-based algorithms to spot problems in large distrubuted software systems
+- [Thomas Zimmermann: Software Productivity Decoded: How Data Science helps to Achieve More, 2018](youtube.com/watch?v=I_AVRfAS7Eg) - talk with an introduction to Software Analytics and its application in Microsoft.

 ## Academic Courses